A year after deadly South Korean crush, families fight for accountability

 She says she may not be able to move on with her life until she sees some kind of accountability from the government.

-Park is one of more than 100 family members who say the authorities have done little to hold those responsible to account.
+Park is one of hundreds of family members who say the authorities have done little to hold those responsible to account.

 Like Park's 29-year-old son, Lee Nam-hoon, most victims were young people who went to Seoul's nightlife district of Itaewon on Oct.
 29 for its famed Halloween parties.